Skip to main content

 Public transport in Amsterdam

-OVpay is the new way to check-in and out of public transport with your debit or credit card.
+OVpay is the new way to check in and out of public transport with your debit or credit card or an online ticket on your mobile.
 Simply hold your card against the card reader on the bus, tram and metro.
 The system will beep once you have checked in correctly.
 Be sure to check out with the same card at your destination.
-For more information visit the OVpay website.
+For more information, visit the OVpay website.
+In December 2024, GVB introduced GVB Max, a new product for travelling with a debit/credit card.
+This ensures that travellers will have unlimited travel with all GVB day lines for a maximum of €10 per day.
+You do not have to do anything for this; you can just check in and out with your debit card.
+The amount travelled is automatically debited daily up to a maximum of €10.00.

 Public transport chip card (OV-Chipkaart)

-In Amsterdam and throughout the Netherlands, the public transport chip card (OV-Chipkaart) is a rechargeable card used for travel on trams, buses, metros and trains.
+In Amsterdam and throughout the Netherlands, the public transport chip card (OV-Chipkaart) is a rechargeable card for trams, buses, metros and trains.
 Residents typically own a personalised card that can be loaded up with credit.
 However, it is also possible to purchase a non-personalised card that can be reused and recharged with credit at any time.

-- Non-personalised cards: Available at GVB ticket machines, GVB Tickets & Info offices, and select newsstands and supermarkets.
+• Non-personalised cards: Available at GVB ticket machines, GVB Tickets & Info offices, and select newsstands and supermarkets.

-- Personalised cards: Available online.
+• Personalised cards: Available online.
 Please note that public transport cards provided by Dutch Railways (NS) can also be used on other parts of public transport.
 These passes require a passport-style photo.

 The official OV-Chipkaart website offers helpful, in-depth advice in English, from checking in and out and transfers to public transport companies and detailed explanations about how to recharge your card with credit.